the-cranberries/party-vibes/README.md

 ## Technologies

 Party Vibes uses Express to handle server calls, and stores host and party informatioin in a PostgreSQL database accessed via Sequelize.
 On the front end, party and host state is handled by Redux, and the user interface is managed by React.
-Guest information is stored in localStorage, and all real-time interactions are managed by Socket.io.
+Guest information is stored in sessionStorage, and all real-time interactions are managed by Socket.io.

 Party Vibes was created by [Arielle Domantay](https://github.com/ArielleDOM), [Jennifer Li](https://github.com/jli09), [Lani Tran](https://github.com/lawnee), and [Adriana Winkleman](https://github.com/Awinkelman) as the final capstone project for the Grace Hopper Program at Fullstack Academy.